AP Source: Browns owners seeking share of NBA’s Bucks

 Lasry and Wesley Edens, both New York investment firm executives, bought the Bucks from former U.S. Sen. Herb Kohl for about $550 million in 2014 with pledges to keep the team in Milwaukee.

-The Haslams purchased the Browns in 2012 from Randy Lerner for $1.05 billion.
-They also own the Columbus Crew of Major League Soccer and manage the stadiums for both of those franchises.
+The Haslams bought the Browns in 2012, also own the Columbus Crew of Major League Soccer and have been interested in expanding their pro sports portfolio outside Ohio.

-The Haslams’ tenure as NFL owners has been defined by losing and change.
-Cleveland has gone 60-119-1 and had one playoff appearance in the past 11 seasons.
-The team has also had six full-time coaches in that span.